-The alternate destination - urgent care projects did not harm patients.
-Among the 48 patients enrolled in the alternate destination - urgent care projects, two patients (4%) were subsequently transferred to an ED within six hours of arrival at an urgent care center.
+The Alternate Destination - Urgent Care projects did not harm patients.
+Among the 48 patients enrolled in the Alternate Destination - Urgent Care projects, two patients (4%) were subsequently transferred to an ED within six hours of arrival at an urgent care center.
 In addition, nine patients (19%) were transported to an urgent care center but then rerouted to an ED because clinicians at the urgent care center declined to treat the patient.
-None of these patients had life-threatening conditions and there were no adverse outcomes.
-The reasons for transport from an urgent care center to an ED are listed in the table below.
-Additional detail about the two secondary transfers can be found in the initial public report on the community paramedicine pilot projects.xiv
+None of these patients had life-threatening conditions, and there were no adverse outcomes.
+The reasons for transport from an urgent care center to an ED are listed in Table 11.
+Additional detail about the two transfers to an ED within six hours of arrival at an urgent care center can be found in the initial public report on the community paramedicine pilot projects.24

 Table 11.
-Reasons for Transfer or Rerouting to an ED within Six Hours of Admission to an Urgent Care Center (11 of 48 Patients)
+Reasons for Transfer or Rerouting to an ED from an Urgent Care Center (11 of 48 Patients)

-Reason for Transfer to an ED Number of Patients Secondary Transfers Patient experienced shortness of breath and heart rate slowed after transport to an urgent care center for treatment of nausea without abdominal pain 1 Patient required surgery for injury 1 Rerouted Transfers (aka Continuous Transfers) Patient requested opioid pain medication 3 Diagnostic equipment broken or unavailable 2 Urgent care physician believed shoulder injury needed further evaluation 2 Urgent care center physician believed patient needed to be examined by an orthopedist 2 Total 11
+Reason for Transfer to an ED Number of Patients Secondary Transfers to an ED within Six Hours of Admission Patient experienced shortness of breath and heart rate slowed after transport to an urgent care center for treatment of nausea without abdominal pain 1 Patient required surgery for injury 1 Rerouted Transfers (aka Continuous Transfers) Patient requested opioid pain medication 3 Diagnostic equipment was broken or unavailable 2 Urgent care center physician believed shoulder injury needed further evaluation 2 Urgent care center physician believed patient needed to be examined by an orthopedist 2 Total 11

-While paramedics participating in the pilot projects were able to triage patients according to protocol effectively, it was challenging for the paramedics and project leaders to determine which patients the urgent care centers would accept.
-Urgent care centers sometimes rejected patients who have conditions that can be safely treated outside an ED, such as a dislocated shoulder.
-Interviews with project managers and paramedics suggest that urgent care centers may be hesitant to accept patients transported by an ambulance since that is a new practice for them.
+While paramedics participating in the pilot projects were able to triage patients according to the protocol effectively, it was challenging for the paramedics and project leaders to determine which patients the urgent care centers would accept.
+Urgent care centers sometimes rejected patients who had conditions that can be safely treated outside an ED, such as a dislocated shoulder.
+Interviews with project managers and paramedics suggest that urgent care centers may have been hesitant to accept patients transported by an ambulance since that is a new practice for them.
 In addition, the range of services offered by urgent care centers varies substantially.
 For example, some urgent care centers do not have the capacity to administer intravenous fluids, which limits their ability to treat persons with dehydration and other conditions that can be treated safely outside of an ED.

-Table 12 displays estimates of the potential savings associated with two of the three alternate destination -urgent care projects.
-Data for the third site are not included because it had only enrolled two patients before it closed in November 2017.
+Table 12 displays estimates of the potential savings associated with two of the three Alternate Destination - Urgent Care projects.
+Data for the third site are not included because it had enrolled only two patients before it closed in November 2017.
 These projects potentially avoided costs of \$3,640.
 The estimates of potential savings are based on estimates of the difference between the amounts insurers pay for treatment of the same condition in an ED and an urgent care center.
 Costs for ambulance transports were not reduced because no transports were avoided.